TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 18/Genesis 18.31.md

 ---

-And he said, Behold now, I have taken upon me to speak unto the Lord: peradventure there shall be twenty found there.
-And he said, I will not destroy it for the twenty's sake.
+He said, "See now, I have taken it on myself to speak to the Lord.
+What if there are twenty found there?"
+He said, "I will not destroy it for the twenty's sake."